 Then you can build an iso file by m command:

 m command is equivalent to make, but you can use it in any subdirectory of the android-x86 tree.
 Replace X by the number of processors you have.
 For example, if you have a quad core CPU, replace X with 4:

 m -j4 iso_img

 You may specify the target to be built by TARGET_PRODUCT variable.
-For example, to build a live cdrom iso image for target android_x86, type:
+For example, to build an iso image for target android_x86, type:

 make -jX iso_img TARGET_PRODUCT=android_x86